 - Wear non-slip shoes and use non-slip mats under rugs

-- Keep walkways free from trailing wires
+- Keep walkways free

 - Mop up spills immediately